atmasphere/mc-coal/docs/source/install.rst

 ^^^^^^^^^^^^^^^^^^

 1. Create a new directory called ``mc-coal`` in your minecraft server's directory (the one with ``server.properties``).
-2. Download the following files from your COAL installation into the new ``mc-coal`` directory:
+2. Download the following files from your COAL into the new ``mc-coal`` directory:

   ::

     wget https://[my-project-id].appspot.com/mc/timezones.py -o timezones.py
     wget https://[my-project-id].appspot.com/mc/mc_coal_agent.py -o mc_coal_agent.py

-3. Download the following files from your COAL installation into your minecraft server's directory
+3. Download the following files from your COAL into your minecraft server's directory

   ::